Airliftstudio/airliftstudio.demo/doc/handover_workflow.md

 - Password: [PASSWORD]

 📋 Next Steps:
-1. Change your Cloudflare password immediately
+1. Change your Cloudflare email and password immediately
-2. Update your account information in Cloudflare
-3. Add your personal details to the domain registration
+2. Add your personal details to the domain registration
-4. Check your email for the forwarding verification link
+3. Check your email for the forwarding verification link

 📚 Additional Resources:
 - Guides: [WEBSITE_URL]/guides